ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

-For example, one explicit way for a Relying Party "A" to establish such trust in a Verifier "B", would be for B to first act as an Attester where A acts as a Verifying Relying Party.
+For example, one explicit way for a Relying Party "A" to establish such trust in a Verifier "B", would be for B to first act as an Attester where A acts as a combined Verifier/Relying Party.
 If A then accepts B as trustworthy, it can choose to accept B as a Verifier for other Attesters.

 Similarly, the Relying Party also needs to trust the Relying Party Owner